plamb/pg_contrivance/README.md

 ## Warning/Versions
-This is very much in development and highly dependent on [postgrex](https://github.com/ericmj/postgrex).
-PgContrivance uses Postgrex v0.11 but as functionality evolves and changes there, it may cause breaking changes here.
-As time goes on, I will try to keep a feature matrix of what versions work with what version of Postgrex.
+This is very much in development and highly dependent on [postgrex](https://github.com/elixir-ecto/postgrex).
+Warning: PgContrivance presently uses the master branch of Postgrex and requires Elixir 1.3.
+The Postgrex extensions to handle the Calender types from Elixir 1.3 are enable by default too.

-Right now I'm using a version scheme like postgrex-major.postgrex-minor-contrivance-version. i.e. 0.11.1.
+Right now I'm using a version scheme like postgrex-major.postgrex-minor-contrivance-version. i.e. 0.11.3.
 This is very much subject to change.

 ## Installation